kaden175ck/kaden175ck.github.io/_posts/2024-02-24-degree-centrality.md

 categories: SNA
 ---

-Betweenness Centrality: This measures how important an edge is in connecting different parts of the network.
-High betweenness edges are our prime targets!
+### Degree

-Degree: Imagine a group of people, and each person is a "node" in a network.
-The degree of a node is the number of friends that person has.
-So, a node with a high degree means that person is connected to many other people in the group.
+Picture a group of friends where each friend is a "node" in a network.
+The number of friends (or connections) a person has is their "degree."
+So, someone with a high degree is pretty popular, as they're connected to many others in the group.
+It's like having a lot of friends on social media.

+### Betweenness Centrality

+Imagine you're at a party, and there's that one person who introduces friends from different circles to each other.
+In the network world, we measure how crucial someone (or something, like a bridge) is in connecting different groups with "Betweenness Centrality."
+If a path or a person has high betweenness, they're like the social butterflies of the network, connecting various clusters.

+### Density

-Density: Imagine a small group of friends, where everyone knows each other.
-That's a dense network.
-But if you have a large group where people only know a few others, that's a less dense network.
-Network density measures how connected the nodes are compared to how many connections they could potentially have.
+Think about a close-knit group where everyone knows each other.
+This group is "dense" because all possible connections are nearly fulfilled.
+In contrast, a larger group where people only know a few others isn't as dense.
+Network density gives us an idea of how interconnected everyone is, on a scale from "everyone's BFFs" to "acquaintances at best."

+### Centrality Measures

-Centrality measures: In a network, some nodes are more important than others.
-Centrality measures help identify the most important nodes.
-There are different ways to measure centrality, like:
+In any social circle or network, some folks are just more pivotal than others.
+That's where centrality measures come into play, helping us spot the VIPs of the network.
+There are a few ways to do this:

-a.
-Degree centrality: This is similar to the degree we talked about earlier.
-The more connections a node has, the more central it is.
+- **Degree Centrality**: This one's straightforward.
+The more connections a node has, the more central it is to the network.
+It's like being the person who's invited to every party because they know everyone.

-b.
-Closeness centrality: This measures how close a node is to other nodes.
-Nodes with high closeness centrality are closer to all other nodes in the network.
+- **Closeness Centrality**: This tells us how close a node is to all other nodes.
+High closeness centrality means you can spread news (or gossip) quickly because you're just a few steps away from everyone else.

-c.
-Betweenness centrality: This measures how often a node is on the shortest path between other nodes.
-Nodes with high betweenness centrality act as bridges between different parts of the network.

-These concepts are useful for understanding how networks work and how information or influence spreads within them.
+- **Betweenness Centrality**: It's about being the bridge between different groups.
+High betweenness means you often find yourself in the role of the connector, making you crucial for the flow of information.